 - Diagnosis and stage of cancer

-- Details about treatment, including type of treatment (i.e., surgery, chemotherapy, radiation, transplantation, hormone therapy or other), and beginning and ending dates
+- Details about treatment type — such as surgery, chemotherapy, radiation, transplantation, hormone therapy or others — with beginning and ending dates

 - Possible late and long-term effects of treatment and their symptoms